ColOfAbRiX/role-ssl-certs/README.md

 ## Requirements

-The role requires RHEL/CentOS 7 to work.
-The creation of certificate most probably works on other platforms but it hasn't been tested and the role has been locked for RHEL/CentOS only.
+The role only requires OpenSSL installed on the system.

-OpenSSL is also required to be installed on the target system.
+The global trusting of the certificate requires CentOS/RedHat 7.

 # Description